-Always check and change the oil at the intervals outlined in the Periodic Maintenance Chart.
+Always check and change the engine oil at the intervals outlined in the Maintenance Interval Chart.
 Always use the recommended engine oil.
-Always change the oil filter whenever changing oil.

 Pay special attention to the oil level.
 A rise in oil level during cold weather can indicate contaminants collecting in the oil sump or crankcase.
 Change oil immediately if the oil level begins to rise.
 Monitor the oil level, and if it continues to rise, discontinue use and determine the cause.
-Your dealer can assist.
+Your authorized dealer can assist.